gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ### Check MESSAGE-ix installation and running

-The installation of MESSAGE-ix platform should be checked to avoid any discrepencies.
+The installation of the MESSAGE-ix platform should be checked to avoid any discrepancies.

 ```
 message-ix show-versions